uberBuilder24/EZ-Game/README.md

 `game.draw_text(text, font, fontSize, position, color)` - This will create a visible text object.

-`game.colliding(self, obj1, obj2)` - This will check if a Sprite is colliding with another Sprite.
+`game.colliding(obj1, obj2)` - This will check if a Sprite is colliding with another Sprite.